SponsoredCallERC2771

 You'll know how to use the sponsoredCallERC2771

 SDK method.
 This will give your user's a gasless UX requiring a user signature.
-This uses the 1Balance payment method, allowing you to sponsor some/all of your user's gas costs.
+This uses the payment method, allowing you to sponsor some/all of your user's gas costs.

-into your contract for _msgSender()
+You'll learn about how to into your contract for _msgSender()

 support.